PART TWO : 1967 – THE KNIVES ARE OUT

 Also in June 1967 the British Government relaxed a little the ongoing credit squeeze.
 They reduced hire purchase deposits to 30 per cent with repayments extended from 24 months to 30.

-At the July board meeting of the Leyland Motor Corporation, Sir Donald Stokes told his colleagues that various discussions were being held with BMH to try and avoid both companies competing in the same market sectors.
+At the July meeting of the Leyland Motor Corporation’s Board, Sir Donald Stokes told his colleagues that various discussions were being held with BMH to try and avoid both companies competing in the same market sectors.
 Stokes stated that the interests of the shareholders were paramount, but the talks would continue in order to retain the goodwill of the Industrial Reorganisation Corporation.

 By early August 1967 rumours of merger talks were reaching the press but they were emphatically denied.
 The year was panning out into a public relations battle between BMH and Leyland.
 The probable aim to boost their respective share prices, should a merger come to pass.
 Autocar magazine published an edition devoted to BMH.
 Managing Director Joe Edwards said of future BMC models: ‘We shall stick to our inbuilt primary safety: front wheel drive, Hydrolastic suspension, a wheel at each corner, inherent rigidity, good visibility, steering and braking.’